 Scattering over bodies of water has been a favorite, considering that all life began in the sea.
 It is the sea from which we came, and eventually, life flows back to the sea.

 Many see scattering ashes over water or water burial as the fastest route to the greatest dispersal.
-If being scattered far and wide is the goal, then the sea is appropriate.
+If the goal is to be scattered far and wide, then the sea is appropriate.
 Many companies offer ash scattering services at sea, especially close to coastal areas.

 Many businesses offer unattended or attended scattering at-sea packages, from chartering a small yacht to a full memorial ceremony aboard a large sailing vessel.
 Prices vary enormously but usually start from as little as $100.